 1000 Elmwood Avenue, Providence, RI 02907

-Want to have a family day outing but don’t have a clue where to go?
+Looking for fun family activities in Rhode Island but don’t have a clue where to go?
 You can’t go wrong with the Roger Williams Park & Zoo.
 Fun for all ages and a great way to spend the day seeing your favorite animals and having a wander through the beautiful park grounds.
 Don’t forget to look out for the carousel!

 Relax on Watch Hill Beach